Ruzurgi FDA Approval History

 - Although Ruzurgi is approved for use in pediatric patients, the FDA decision does make it possible for physicians to prescribe the drug off-label to adults.

-Development History and FDA Approval Process for Ruzurgi
+Development Timeline for Ruzurgi

 |May 6, 2019||FDA Approves Ruzurgi (amifampridine) for Children with Lambert-Eaton Myasthenic Syndrome|